 Timing belt fault

 A fault in the timing belt of your car may also be the reason why it is not accelerating properly.
-This vital part of a car's structure doesn't tend to cause problems, and it doesn't usually get much attention beyond the maintenance carried out by the mechanic during periodic servicing.
-If the timing belt is the slightest bit misplaced, it will show when you accelerate.
+This vital part of a car's structure doesn't tend to cause problems.
+This is why it doesn't usually get much attention beyond the maintenance carried out by the mechanic during periodic servicing.
+If the timing belt is the slightest bit misplaced, it will provide acceleration problems.

 Dirty fuel filter

 Sometimes, a car does not accelerate due to an error in the electronic control unit, if it has one.
 For example, the electronic system often warns that the car is producing too many fumes.
-This makes the car slowly lose power until it is eventually unable to accelerate due to what the system has interpreted as a "pollution error".
+This makes the car slowly lose power. the car feels sluggish when accelerating until it is eventually unable to accelerate at all.
+The system has interprets this as a "pollution error".

-In this case, the fault is in the electronic control unit of the car and you will have to go to a garage that specializes in such problems to get it fixed.
+In this case, the fault is in the electronic control unit itself and you will have to go to a garage that specializes in such problems to get it fixed.
 Repairing this type of fault is not going to be cheap.
 This is another common reason why your car loses power, even when you're not accelerating.